They say everything is designed, but few things are designed well. And if you want to fall in the latter, let your skills be best-in-class too.

 Create a strategy to enhance your value in the market.
 Competent designers are the one who knows every aspect of their businesses.

-They are fully aware how can design be used to give their customers an outstanding experience.
-Their sharp minded thinking helps them to devise an intuitive and logical approach to solving problems.
+They are fully aware of how can design be used to give their customers an outstanding experience.
+Their sharp-minded thinking helps them to devise an intuitive and logical approach to solving problems.

 In fact, why only business, if you want your product to rule, widen your horizon in marketing, sales, engineering, material science, Mechatronics, electronics, human factors, manufacturing, user experience and quite a lot of other disciplines.